KeplerGO/K2FootprintFiles/simbad/interesting.md

 ## Campaign 15

-Asteroid Gaspra (visited by the Galileo spacecraft in 1991)<br>
+Asteroid Ryugu (to be visited by the Hayabusa 2 spacecraft in July 2018, i.e. 10 months later) Asteroid Gaspra (visited by the Galileo spacecraft in 1991)<br>
 Asteroid 2101 Adonis (thought to be an extinct comet, partially in field)<br>